Emmanuel Rivera Player Props: Diamondbacks vs. Twins

 Emmanuel Rivera At The Plate

-- He has hit a home run in four games this year (6.6%), homering in 1.8% of his chances at the plate.
+- In 6.5% of his games this season, he has gone deep, and 1.8% of his trips to the dish.

-- Rivera has driven home a run in 19 games this season (31.1%), including more than one RBI in 6.6% of his games and producing three or more of his team's runs on one occasion..
+- In 19 games this year (30.6%), Rivera has picked up an RBI, and in four of those games (6.5%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.